ozanMSFT/pytorch-wiki/Developer-FAQ.md

 A "safe copy" is different from PyTorch's regular copy.
 For operations that do not participate in type promotion the device and dtype of the source and destination tensors must match.
 For operations that do participate in type promotion the copy can be to a different dtype, but the destination of the copy cannot be a lower "type kind" than the source.
 PyTorch has four type kinds: boolean, integer, float, and complex, in that order.
 So, for example, an operation like add (which participates in type promotion) will throw a runtime error if given float inputs but an integer out= tensor.

 Note that while the numerics of out= are that the operation is performed and then its results are "safe copied," behind the scenes operations may reuse the storage of out= tensors and fuse the copy for efficiency.
 Many operations, like add, perform these optimizations.
+Also, while PyTorch's "out= contract" is specified above, many operations in PyTorch do not correctly implement the contract and need to be updated.

 ### How do in place operations work in PyTorch?